nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 In the rest of the in the rest of the room, you have a few you've got a few tables over here, one here, a couple over here, a stool over here.
 You have some bloody writing on the wall, but the rest of the room is pretty empty.
 And then just in the center of the room, you have this large broiling mass of leeches.
 I mean, I'd like to go swing at it, but I'm scared.
 Oh.

 Mhmm.
 Mhmm.
 I don't like these leathery things.
-Should I make my turn after Carson's?
+Should I make my turn after Karsten's?
 You can if you if you want to.

 I just wonder what it'll react if I hit it.
 You know, it'll take me and kill me.
 You you honestly don't know what its abilities are, but you've never seen a you've never seen a creature that has immediate, like, reaction if you attack it.
 And, there are some spells in the game and some abilities that do, do, like, retaliatory things.
 But, this is not like, I I wouldn't worry about it at this level.